abhisawarkar/Raw-Sockets/README.md

-# raw-sockets
+# Raw Sockets

-File downloader using Python Raw Sockets.
+- File downloader using Raw Sockets in Python
+- Bypassing Network and Transport Layer of OSI model, constructing TCP segments and IP packets